silver-io/practice/README.md

-# A Playground for Front End exercises
+# A Playground for Front End exercises hosted on javiersilverio.com